Twulz/Twulz.github.io/_posts/2020-02-18-adding-authentication.md

 layout: post
 title:  "Adding Authentication to the Node App"
 date:   2020-02-18
-categories: node-app
+categories: server node-app
-tags: node-app authentication
+tags: server node-app authentication jwt hash middleware nodejs javascript
 ---

 After installing MySQL I realised that I needed a better solution than just storing plaintext usernames and passwords in an authentication table.
 So while I'm on my security-spree I've decided to implement the authentication middleware for the Node App including salting and hashing passwords using `bcrypt` and issuing JSON Web Tokens (JWT) to authenticate subsequent requests.